leonh/redis-streams-fastapi-chat/README.md

 # redis-streams-fastapi-chat
-A simple Redis Streams backed Chat app using Websockets, Python Asyncio and FastAPI/Starlette.
+A simple demo of Redis Streams backed Chat app using Websockets, Python Asyncio and FastAPI/Starlette.

-Requires Python version >= 3.6
+Requires Python version >= 3.6 and Redis

 # Installation